 - Integrated Multi-Trophic Aquaculture Symposium (2011)

 - NOAA National Symposium on Shellfish and the Environment (2008)

 NOAA engages in aquaculture research at many of its labs and science centers.
 Research explores a wide spectrum of relevant issues including the culture of specific species, life-cycle analysis, alternative feeds, ocean acidification, and habitat benefits and impacts.
 A well-integrated aquaculture research program includes studies of the culture of fish and shellfish to develop methods suitable for commercial use as well as for stock enhancement and restoration.

-- Northwest Fisheries Science Center / Resource Enhancement and Utilization Technologies Division
+- Northwest Fisheries Science Center / Environmental and Fisheries Science Division

 - Northeast Fisheries Science Center / Milford Laboratory